-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 9 □O⊠ Financial Instruments (effective for annual periods beginning on or after 1 January 2018) • All re-measurements through profit or loss. Х • Included re-measurement (vii) as defined. • The reclassification of any re- measurements from other comprehensive income to profit or loss. Х • Included re-measurement (vii) as defined.
-Except for: The reclassification of other comprehensive income to profit or loss, for a hedge of a net investment in a foreign operation. Х • Excluded re-measurement (vii) as defined.
-(Note: IFRS 9 investments in equity instruments included in other comprehensive income - these are not recognised in profit or loss, therefore they do not affect headline earnings).
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 9 Financial Instruments □ Ο ⊠α β All re-measurements through profit or loss.
+X Included re-measurement (vi) as defined.
+The reclassification of any remeasurements from other comprehensive income to profit or loss.
+X Included re-measurement (vi) as defined.
+Except for: The reclassification of other comprehensive income to profit or loss, for a hedge of a net investment in a foreign operation. Х Excluded re-measurement (vi) as defined.
+(Note 1: IFRS 9 investments in equity instruments included in other comprehensive income - these are not recognised in profit or loss, therefore they do not affect headline earnings).
 Hedge accounting under IAS 39 Entities have the option to continue to apply the hedge accounting requirements in IAS 39 after IFRS 9 becomes effective.
-The rules applicable in those instances are: • All re-measurements recognised in profit or loss; Х • Included re-measurement (v) as defined. • Including: х • Included re-measurement (vi) as amounts recognised in profit or loss under cash-flow hedges that were previously recognised directly in other comprehensive income. defined. • The reclassification of re-measurements from other comprehensive income to profit or loss, relating to a hedge of a net investment in a foreign operation. Х • Excluded re-measurement (v) as defined.
-IFRS 10 Consolidated Financial Statements • Gains/losses on the loss of control of a subsidiary. Х • Re-measurement.
-(Note: Investment entities (as defined by IFRS 10) with an investment in a subsidiary carried at fair value should refer to IAS 39/IFRS 9's headline earnings' requirements).
+The rules applicable in those instances are: All re-measurements recognised in profit or loss; X Included re-measurement (v) as defined.
+Including: amounts recognised in profit or loss under cash-flow hedges that were previously recognised directly in other comprehensive income.
+X Included re-measurement (v) as defined.
+The reclassification of re-measurements from other comprehensive income to profit or loss, relating to a hedge of a net investment in a foreign operation.
+X Excluded re-measurement (v) as defined.
+IFRS 10 Consolidated Financial Statements $\square \boxtimes \alpha$ Gains/losses on the loss of control of a subsidiary.
+X Re-measurement.
+(Note: Investment entities (as defined by IFRS 10) with an investment in a subsidiary carried at fair value should refer to IFRS 9's headline earnings' requirements).

-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 11 Joint Arrangements Re-measurements of assets and liabilities recognised in relation to joint operations should be dealt with in terms of the detailed rules applicable to the IFRSs relevant to each specific item.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 11 □⊠α Re-measurements of assets and liabilities recognised in relation to joint operations should be dealt with in terms of the detailed rules applicable to the IFRSs relevant to each specific item.
 Re-measurement related to interests in joint ventures should be dealt with in terms of the detailed rules applicable to the IFRS that has been applied.
-For example, IAS 28 if equity accounted or IFRS 9 or IAS 39 if recognised at fair value through profit or loss.
+For example, IAS 28 if equity accounted or IFRS 9 if recognised at fair value through profit or loss.
 (Note: The impact of the transition to IFRS 11 does not impact headline earnings as it is not included in profit or loss).
-B IFRS 15 🗵 Revenue from Contracts with Customers (effective for annual periods beginning on or after 1 January 2018) All remeasurements recognised through profit or loss.
-X • Included re-measurements (ii) and (vii) as defined.
-IFRS 16 ⊠ Leases (effective for annual periods beginning on or after 1 January 2019) Lessees • Depreciation - right-of-use asset. • Impairment/subsequent reversal X X Included re-measurement (ii) as defined.
-Re-measurement of an asset. of impairment of the right-of- use asset Remaining amount of the remeasurement of the lease liability to reflect changes to the lease payments recognised in profit or loss.
-X Included re-measurement (i) as defined Net gain or loss arising from partial or full termination of lease (Note 1: Gains on revaluation of right-of- use will not be included in headline earnings because they are not included in profit or loss.)
-(Note 2: Remeasurements of the right-of- use-asset classified as investment property should be dealt with in terms of headline earnings requirements applicable to IAS 40). Х • Re-measurement of an asset.
+IFRS 15 Σ α Revenue from Contracts with Customers All re-measurements recognised through profit or loss.
+X Included re-measurements (ii) and (vi) as defined.
+IFRS 16 ⊠ Ø α Leases Lessees All re-measurements through profit or loss, except: Impairment/subsequent reversal of impairment of the right-of-use asset.
+(Note 1: Gains on revaluation of right-of-use assets will not be included in headline earnings because they are not included in profit or loss.)
+(Note 2: Remeasurements of the right-of-use-asset classified as investment property should be dealt with in terms of headline earnings requirements applicable to IAS 40).
+X X Included re-measurement (i), (ii) and (vi) as defined.
+Re-measurement of an asset.